-Kejriwal's pilgrimage scheme to get its first Christian site
+Kejriwal's Pilgrimage Scheme To Get Its First Christian Site

-New Delhi, Nov 24 (IANS) After adding Ayodhya to the list of pilgrimage sites under the 'Mukhyamantri Tirtha Yatra Yojana', Delhi Chief Minister Arvind Kejriwal will soon include Velankanni Church in Tamil Nadu, one of the most revered pilgrimages for Catholics in the country, under the scheme.
+New Delhi: After adding Ayodhya to the list of pilgrimage sites under the 'Mukhyamantri Tirtha Yatra Yojana', Delhi Chief Minister Arvind Kejriwal will soon include Velankanni Church in Tamil Nadu, one of the most revered pilgrimages for Catholics in the country, under the scheme.

 "Many of our Christian brothers had pointed out that none of their pilgrimage sites were included in the scheme.
 There is a good news for them that Velankanni Church will be added to the Mukhyamantri Tirtha Yatra Yojana (Chief Minister's Pilgrimage Scheme) soon," Kejriwal said during a virtual press conference on Wednesday.